-For admission to programs that require educator licensure and/or related experience for admission (see academic program charts), the following documentation must be provided:
+Applicants to programs that require prior licensure and/or related experience (see academic program charts), please provide:

-- · Photocopy of your current educator's license - Letter on school letterhead signed by a school official (i.e., superintendent, principal, human resource director) stating that you have completed the required years of experience under the required license.
+- Photocopy of your current educator's license. - Letter on school letterhead signed by a school official (i.e., superintendent, principal, human resource director) stating that you have completed the required years of experience under the required license.